 Home to Vincent Van Gogh, Arles is the capital of the Camargue region of Provence and boasts a beautifully preserved roman amphithetare from the 1st Century AD, seating 20,000 spectators and still in use today.

-Perform to hundreds in front of the Mairie on the main square Place de la République, or to a packed-out local crowd in Place Voltaire as part of the town's summer music festival Rues en Musique.
+Perform to thousands in the splendid Theatre Antique, Place de la République or Place Voltaire as part of the town's summer music festival Rues en Musique.

 Inaugurated on 14th July 1880, the Municipal Bandstand in Cannes is found at the heart of La Croisette, on the main square surrounded by cafes, bars and trendy restaurants and just metres from the shore and the famous Palais des Festivals.